CryptocurrencyCheckout/woocommerce-gateway/cryptocurrencycheckout-woocommerce-gateway/readme.txt

 = Market Volatility Protection Tools: =

-*   Our Volatility Protection Tools helps stores reduce the risk of Accepting Cryptocurrencies, by constantly monitoring the Cryptocurrency Markets.
+*   Our Volatility Protection Tools helps Stores reduce the risk of Accepting Cryptocurrencies, by constantly monitoring the Cryptocurrency Markets.
 *   Watching for things like Real-Time Market Prices, Large Price Movements/Fluctuations, and current Market Buy and Sell Volume.
 *   When enabled this feature will automatically Enable/Disable Cryptocurrency Payment Options for your Customers, as your stores set Cryptocurrency Thresholds are hit.